johnkmj/aickathon_phantom/README.md

 # Tech used

 We're running on the MEAN stack!
-(Mongodb, Express.js, Angular.js Node.js).
+(Mongodb, Express.js, Angular.js and Node.js).

 ### Acknowledgements